RayFirefist/SukuStar_Datamine/README.md

 ### Install

-* Install the dependencies with `pip install -r requirements` or, if you have Windows, run `install_dependencies.bat`
+* Install the dependencies with `install_dependencies.sh` if you have a UNIX environment (like Ubuntu or macOS) or, if you have Windows, run `install_dependencies.bat`
 * Run on cmd/bash/zsh `pip install --no-binary unitypack unitypack` for installing unity assets extraction library

 ### Sample commands